MileHacker Logo

 Major Rental Brands

 Avis, Hertz, Europcar, Sixt, Goldcar operate in The Miniature continent.
-Booking in advance is recommended, especially in peak season.
+Booking in advance is recommended, notably during the busy time.

 Local Rental Companies

-Cicar and AutoReisen are popular local companies known for a good price and service.
+Cicar and AutoReisen are popular local companies known for good value and service.
 Consider full comprehensive insurance for peace of mind.

 Sea/River Arrivals